Lab tests & type 1 diabetes

 Most doctors will ask you to have a test called an "Oral Glucose Tolerance Test" (OGTT) if your fasting blood glucose shows that you have IFG.
 The oral glucose tolerance test may show that you actually have diabetes or "impaired glucose tolerance" (IGT) instead of IFG.

 If your tests show that you have either IFG or IGT you need to take action to manage these conditions.
 Having either of these conditions means you are more likely to go on to develop diabetes.
-You are also at higher risk of developing cardiovascular disease, that is, disease of your heart and blood vessels.
+You are also at higher risk of developing cardiovascular disease, which is disease of your heart and blood vessels.

 If you have IFG or IGT you should:

 - Organise to be checked once a year for diabetes (and at any time that you have the symptoms of diabetes).
-Ask your doctor to put you on an annual recall for this test.
-Or remember to have it done at a time of the year you will remember, eg: in the New Year or in the month of your birthday.
+Ask your doctor to put you on an annual recall for this test

 - Make sure you eat in a healthy way